 For the past 6 months I’ve been completing what should have been a 5-day inspirational plan titled How Do I Find My Calling?
 This plan helped me to dig deep and reach the surface of my insecurities.
 A much needed soul cleansing.
 I’ve decided to share the plan and a few of my responses.

 Question: If you could do anything you wanted to do, you had unlimited time to get further training, unlimited money, and you could not fail, what would you do?

 - Be a writer/journalist

-- Own a storefront
+- Own a consignment/vintage/thrift store

 Task/Assignment: When discerning your calling, it is helpful to give a thoughtful examination of your life.
 Note what you have enjoyed doing and feel like you have done well.
 List at least three illustrations in each period of your life: grade school, junior high, high school, college, post-college.

 - What kinds of challenges trigger your motivations.

 - How and why you are motivated to learn.